CMihai99/fyndro/Documentation/maintainer/PullRequests.md

 In order to create the pull request you must first tag the branch that you have just created.
 It is recommended that you choose a meaningful tag name, in a way that you and others can understand, even after some time.
-A good practice is to include in the name an indicator of the subsystem of origin and the target kernel version.
+A good practice is to include in the name an indicator of the subsystem of origin and the target version.

 A pull request with miscellaneous stuff for vue/components, to be applied at the version 1.9.2 could be named as `comp-misc-1.9.2`.
 If such tag would be produced from a branch